chernyadev/Match3-test-task/README.md

 ## Preparations

 The very first thing you should do is read through these instructions.
-After that, send an e-mail to Martin telling when you estimate you can submit the result.
+After that, send an e-mail to the email mentioned in the invite, with your suggested deadline for submission.

 This means you choose your own deadline.
 There is no need to ask us if the deadline is OK.
 After that, start working on the game and submit it no later than the deadline.